You want smart political talk without the meltdowns?

 It's all on the horizon.

-And with legacy box, you know, guess what?
+And with Legacy Box, you know, guess what?

-They've got you completely covered at your leisure.
+They've got you completely covered.

-You put everything in your legacy box.
+At your leisure, you put everything in your legacy box.

 Their team will do it all by hand right here in the U.S. You'll get it back on the cloud or thumb drive, whatever you prefer, and your originals will also be preserved and handed back to you.

-Uh they've they've now served over a million families.
+They've now served over a million families.

 And imagine maybe you get to hear grandma's voice.